Treat 'Em Rough (1919 film)

 For the 1942 film starring Eddie Albert and William Frawley, see Treat 'Em Rough.

 Treat 'Em Rough is a 1919 American silent Western film starring Tom Mix and directed by Lynn Reynolds, who also wrote the screenplay based upon a novel by Charles Alden Seltzer.
 The supporting cast includes Jane Novak and Val Paul.
 The picture was filmed in Prescott, Arizona.
 Mix plays a gunfighter who is hired to stop a gang of cattle rustlers.
 Mix's stunt work in this film was so impressive that a Variety reviewer suggested that trick photography was involved.

 Plot

-As described in a film publication, daredevil cowboy Ned Ferguson (Mix) is hired by John Stafford (Curtis) to stop the cattle rustling plaguing his ranch.
-On the way to the ranch Ned is bitten by a rattlesnake and is nursed by Mary Radford (Novak), who is writing a western novel.
-Ranch foreman Dave Leviatt (Le Moyne) tells Ned that Mary's brother Ben (Paul) is behind the rustling.
+As described in a film publication, daredevil cowboy Ned Ferguson is hired by John Stafford to stop the cattle rustling plaguing his ranch.
+On the way to the ranch Ned is bitten by a rattlesnake and is nursed by Mary Radford, who is writing a western novel.
+Ranch foreman Dave Leviatt tells Ned that Mary's brother Ben is behind the rustling.
 After Ben and Ned come to an understanding, Dave shoots Ben from undercover, and Ben is sure that Ned double-crossed him.
 Mary will have nothing to do with Ned, even after Ned saves her life during a cattle stampede.
 Ned finally runs down the rustlers, and Mary sees him as a hero instead of merely putting him in her novel.